ContentSquare/apple-sample-app/SPM Sample/README.md

 - `Masking` to see how to use the different Contentsquare API masking methods in order to customize your personal information masking rules for Session Replay.

-- `Error Analysis` to test the Contentsquare Error Analysis SDK API.
+- `Error Analysis` to test the Contentsquare Error Analysis API.

 ## 📚 Docs

 If you wish to learn more about the Contentsquare SDK you can find the documentation [here](https://docs.contentsquare.com/ios/)

-If you wish to learn more about the Error Analysis SDK you can find the documentation [here](https://docs.contentsquare.com/ios-sdk-error-analysis/)
+If you wish to learn more about the Error Analysis you can find the documentation [here](https://docs.contentsquare.com/en/csq-sdk-ios/error-analysis/)